The 10 Best Baby Gates For Stairs In 2020

 There are two different types of baby gates:

-Hardware Mounted: Hardware-mounted baby gates are bolted into place in the walls of your home.
-These are the most robust type, and are essential anywhere that there is a risk of falling, such as at the top of stairs.
+Hardware Mounted: Hardware mounted gates are bolted into place in the walls of your home.
+Wall mounted gates are the most robust type, and are essential anywhere that there is a risk of falling, such as at the top of stairs.

 Where to Install a Baby Gate